 - FYI: All of the roads were in perfect condition and good repair.

 - Interesting: Communication from Volos to other parts of the Aegean Sea is documented as early as 4000 B.C.
-Also, Volos is not an island, but part of the mainland.
+Also, Volos is not an island but a part of the mainland.

 - History: A centaur is half human, half equine, with supernatural powers and incredible wisdom.
-According to mythology, the Centaur Chiron was the tutor of legendary Homeric hero, Achilles.
-Myth has it that Centaurs lived on Mount Pelion over the Thessalian mountains, which explains the region’s extraordinary wildlife.
+According to mythology, the Centaur Chiron was the tutor of legendary Homeric hero Achilles.
+Myth has it that Centaurs lived on Mount Pelion over the Thessalian mountains, explaining the region’s extraordinary wildlife.

 - Souvenirs: Tsipouro is the local drink and can be purchased in 80-gram bottles.
 It is served with seafood and other dishes and is a way of reflecting the local people’s way of socializing and having fun. (it is a little like Ouzo though not as strong)